M365 Collaboration Tools Access ReviewLire l'article

-Once the classification is defined, it will be necessary to apply it to all the data according to its content.
+Once the classification is defined, it is necessary to apply it to all data.
 This consists of putting a label on the data with the classification level.

 The use of this label will help to classify the data into different categories according to established criteria.
-Associated with the data search, the labels applied to the files will allow the creation of an identification process for the resources and the establishment of the most appropriate protection strategy.
+The labels applied to the files will allow the creation of an identification process for the resources and the establishment of the most appropriate protection strategy.

-The labelling of information can be done on different types of data such as files, images, folders or even the most sensitive emails.
+Information in all systems can be labelled: files, images, folders and even the most sensitive emails.

 There are several ways to tag information:

-From a level of classification, it is possible to choose an encryption.
+From the sensitive label, it is possible to choose the required encryption.

-Encryption provides an additional security to prevent someone from accessing the content of the document.
+Encryption provides additional security to prevent unauthorized access to the content.

-A company can decide that, for a given classification level, either automatically or by a user, encryption will be established on the information.
+A company can decide that, for a given classification level, either automatically or by a user, encryption will be employed for that information.

-Like the labelling of information, encryption can also be added thanks to solutions that scan documents.
+Like the labelling of information, encryption can also be automatically deployed thanks to solutions that scan environment.
 These solutions look for patterns and automatically apply labels, restrictions and/or encryption.

-Depending on the level of classification, restrictions on rights and accesses can be proposed.
+Depending on the sensitive label, restrictions on permissions and access can be proposed.
 For example, it is possible to prohibit transfers, copies, printing and to restrict access to specific people.

 You need to be able to track activity on classified data and review access as necessary.